Afia-Anjum/Bioinformatics-Algorithms/README.md

-This is the code repository for few coding assignments of CMPUT 606 – Algorithms in Bioinformatics (Winter 2020)
+This is the code repository for few of the coding assignments for the coruse CMPUT 606 – Algorithms in Bioinformatics (Winter 2020)

 Contains projects and solution for
 Assignment 1: Reproduction of an intuitive shot-gun sequencing project.